 Ingredion Incorporated ("Ingredion") is a leading global ingredients solutions provider.
-We turn corn, tapioca, potatoes, grains, fruits, and vegetables into value-added ingredients and biomaterials for the food, beverage, brewing and other industries.
-Ingredion was incorporated as a Delaware corporation in 1997 and its common stock is traded on the New York Stock Exchange under the ticker symbol "INGR."
+We turn corn, tapioca, potatoes, plant-based stevia, grains, fruits, and vegetables into value-added ingredients and biomaterials for the food, beverage, brewing and other industries.
+Ingredion's common stock is traded on the New York Stock Exchange under the ticker symbol "INGR."